GannettDigital/simulato/docs/_pages/best-practices.md

 ### clearDynamicArea()

 `expectedState.clearDynamicArea(<name of dynamic area>)` will call `expectedState.delete()` for each component specified as part of that dynamic area.
-All warnings apply for calling clear/delete as before, any component deleted will no longer be checked by simulato, it does not check that the elements were deleted from the html, it just not long runs assertions on that component.
+All warnings apply for calling clear/delete as before, any component deleted will no longer be checked by simulato, it does not check that the elements were deleted from the HTML, it just not long runs assertions on that component.

 ### stashDynamicArea() / retrieveDynamicArea()